 The election results have been certified by the Lake County Clerk, with a final tally of 171,586 votes for Jennifer Banek to 152,069 votes for incumbent Howard Cooper.

 The margin of victory was 53.02% to 46.98%.
 Election results may be viewed here.

 "My victory would not have been possible without the support of my hardworking supporters," Jennifer said.
 "I thank you from the bottom of my heart for everything.

 "I am honored to serve the people of Lake County and can’t wait to get started, she added.

-Banek is a certified registered nurse anesthetist—also called a nurse anesthesiologist.
-She provides anesthesia to patients in Illinois and Wisconsin in preparation for surgery.
+Jennifer Banek, of Green Oaks, is a certified registered nurse anesthetist—also called a nurse anesthesiologist.
+Before being elected Coroner, she provided anesthesia to patients in Illinois and Wisconsin in preparation for surgery.

-She also provides professional guidance/leadership for 225 certified registered nurse anesthetists through the Illinois Association of Nurse Anesthetists.
+She also provided professional guidance/leadership for 225 certified registered nurse anesthetists through the Illinois Association of Nurse Anesthetists.

 Conducting death investigations is a major part of the Coroner’s job.